 Make sure that staff to comply fully with all aspects of food hygiene law at all times.

 How is a food business notified of its food hygiene rating?

 The Council works to the Food Standards Agency 'Brand Standard' for operating the scheme.
 As part of this standard the Council aim to notify the business of their food hygiene rating in writing within 14 days of the date of the inspection.
 This notification will include an inspection report and a FHRS sticker showing the hygiene rating awarded.

-If no appeal is made against the hygiene rating, the rating will appear on the Food Hygiene Rating Scheme website after 5 weeks of the inspection date.
+If no appeal is made against the hygiene rating, the rating will appear on the Food Hygiene Rating Scheme website after 3 weeks of the date of the letter.
 The business should only display the sticker issued by the council of the current rating.